pulumi/examples/cloud-ts-url-shortener/README.md

 # Serverless URL Shortener

-A sample URL shortener SPA that uses the high-level `cloud.Table` and `cloud.API` components.
-The example shows to combine both deployment time and runtime code in one program.
+This example demonstrates a complete URL shortener web application using high-level `cloud.Table` and `cloud.HttpEndpoint` components, highlighting the ability to combine deployment time and runtime code, and the simple, cloud-agnostic, programming model of `@pulumi/cloud`.
+Although we only support AWS today in this framework, our plan is to offer an implementation of this on all major clouds, and so any code targeting this can truly run anywhere.

 ## Deploying and running the program